GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This will display a summary of the command line actions and options.

+.. cmdoption:: --disable-patches

+    .. versionadded:: 1.2

+    When used with the :option:`configure` action to configure the ``python`` package this specifies that the Python source code will not be patched.
+    The default is to enable the patching of the Python source code for Android based targets.
+Use this option when you want to apply your own set of patches, or if you are using an NDK (such as `CrystaX NDK
+    <https://www.crystax.net>`__) that doesn't require the Python source code
+    to be patched at all.

 .. cmdoption:: --enable-dynamic-loading

     When used with the :option:`configure` action to configure the ``python``